cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 end
 ```

-This version works because Lua functions are actually *closures*: they can hold references to the local variables that were in scope at the point of their definition, even after the block of code which created them (`mysql_query` in this case) has returned.
+This version would work because Lua functions are actually *closures*: they can hold references to the local variables that were in scope at the point of their definition, even after the block of code which created them (`mysql_query` in this case) has returned.

 ###### Closures